6 AM: Alarm. Commute. Coffee.

 - Interview is in 2 weeks

-Max 1-2 heavy weeks per month.
+Maximum 1-2 heavy weeks per month.
 Not sustainable long-term.

 The Working Professional's Weekly Schedule

-Here's a template that actually works:
+Here's a template that actually works for people with jobs:

-Monday (Post-Weekend, High Energy)
+Monday (Post-Weekend, Higher Energy)

 Goal: 1 Medium problem (60 min)